 Getting started for workspace creators

-A Slack workspace is a single place for your team and your work.
-If you haven't already, enter your email address here to start creating a workspace.
+A Slack workspace is a single place for your team, and anyone else you collaborate with, to get work done.
+If you haven't already, sign up to get started with Slack.

 In this guide, you'll learn how to: